Bruno-de-Souza/SFMC/readme.md

 ### Differences between Subscriber and Contact

 		Subscriber: Refers to an individual who has opted to receive email communications.
-In the context of Email Studio, a subscriber is identified by a unique email address.
+In th e context of Email Studio, a subscriber is identified by a unique email address.
 Subscriber data is primarily managed through lists and Data Extensions.

 		Contact: A broader concept that encompasses any individual you interact with through any channel in SFMC, not just email.
 This includes SMS, push notifications, and other channels.
 Each contact is identified by a Contact Key, which is a unique identifier that may be the same as the Subscriber Key, but not necessarily.